LutherNavigator/LutherNavigator/README.md

 ### GitHub Actions

-Tests are deployed automatically on push or pull request.
+Tests are run automatically on push or pull request.
 The GitHub Actions reports can be accessed [here](https://github.com/LutherNavigator/LutherNavigator/actions).